 It’s literally like opening the door to an entire new audience with very minimal work.

 50. Make Virtual Visualization Easier.

 As we expand to a more global marketplace, being able to provide a more accurate virtual experience to anyone, regardless of their location, becomes a more important venue discoverability factor.

 If they can’t see it with their own eyes, we need to offer the next best option.
-Consider adding a lead capture tool like Convert to do just that.
+Consider adding a lead capture tool to do just that.

 Convert helps more event planners imagine your venue and their event more readily with a virtual walk-through tool.

 51. Master your Market’s Available Tools.

 We’ve focused a lot on big, global digital tools so far, but nothing beats pounding the pavement in your own backyard.

 Make sure you’ve covered all your bases with your local Chamber of Commerce, Convention and Visitors’ Bureau and Tourism Board as a starting point.

 Next, there may also be other business directories, books of lists, community calendars, media outlets and press contacts to update.